nixworks/public/news/2004/04/12/README.md

 ##### Pakistan
 ### [ Pakistani opposition leader Javed Hashmi, president of the Alliance for Restoration of Democracy is sentenced to 23 years in prison for inciting mutiny and sedition in the armed forces.
 He distributed a letter critical of Pakistani president Pervez Musharraf. ](/news/2004/04/12/pakistani-opposition-leader-javed-hashmi-president-of-the-alliance-for-restoration-of-democracy-is-sentenced-to-23-years-in-prison-for-inc.md)
-_Context: Javed Hashmi, sedition, Alliance for Restoration of Democracy, armed force, Pakistan, mutinous soldiers, Pervez Musharraf_
+_Context: Javed Hashmi, sedition, armed force, Pervez Musharraf, mutinous soldiers, Pakistan, Alliance for Restoration of Democracy_

 ##### Seal
 ### [ Canada starts its largest seal hunt in 50 years. ](/news/2004/04/12/canada-starts-its-largest-seal-hunt-in-50-years.md)